cfengine/documentation/reference/components/cf-serverd.markdown

 ### allowallconnects

-**Description:** List of IP addresses that may have more than one connection to the server port
+**Description:** List of IP addresses that may have more than one connection to the server port.
+They are denoted in either IP or subnet form.
+For compatibility reasons, regular expressions are also accepted.

-This list of regular expressions matches hosts that are allowed to connect an unlimited number of times up to the maximum connection limit.
-Without this, a host may only connect once (which is a very strong constraint, as the host must wait for the TCP `FIN_WAIT` to expire before reconnection can be attempted).
+The clients that are not listed here may have only one open connection at the time with the server.

 Note that `127.0.0.1` is a regular expression (i.e., "127 any character 0 any character 0 any character 1"), but this will only